By Frank Knaack, Director of Public Policy and Communications

 This is the finding of a national ACLU report on the militarization of policing in America.
 The report creates a disturbing image of modern law enforcement – where the line between serving the public and viewing residents as the enemy is increasingly blurred . . . where weapons designed for the battlefield increasingly are deployed in our communities.

 While the report, which focused primarily on SWAT teams, did not include Virginia specific examples of the national trends, what we already know about the deployment of military hardware to local Virginia law enforcement departments makes the relevance of the report’s findings clear.
 As NBC 12 reported last month, “Virginia police are quietly stocking up on millions of dollars in leftover military equipment. . . .
 [And] have been doing this for the better part of two decades.”
 This stockpiling of military equipment is made possible through a Department of Defense program that gives away its unwanted or out of commission items to local police and through a grant program set up by the Virginia Attorney General’s office using millions from a Medicaid fraud settlement that the AG chose to spend on law enforcement.
-These funds have been used to purchase a broad range of equipment, including mine resistant vehicles, grenade launchers, and hundreds of military style rifles (click here for the full list provided by NBC 12).
+These programs have facilitated the transfer of a broad range of equipment to local law enforcement departments, including mine resistant vehicles, grenade launchers, and hundreds of military style rifles.
+(NBC 12 compiled a list of equipment transferred by the DoD – click here).
 As our Executive Director Claire Guthrie Gastañaga told NBC 12, “[t]hese law enforcement folks are essentially turning themselves into paramilitary operations in a circumstance in which no citizen has had any opportunity to say whether that’s what they want their police force to look like[.]”

 Whether its tanks, grenade launchers, drones, or automatic license plate readers, it’s time for Virginians to reassert our authority – to reign in the use of military hardware on our streets and ensure that technology is used to make us both safe and free.
 Decisions such as whether to obtain a tank must be made in an open and transparent process that includes the voices of the community.
 And, as the Town of Ashland recently showed us all, we know that this is possible!